data-forge/data-forge-ts/README.md

 - Build data pipeline that are evaluated lazily.
 - Inspired by Pandas and LINQ, so it might feel familiar!

+## Contributions

+Want a bug fixed or maybe to improve performance?

+Don't see your favourite feature?

+Need to add your favourite Pandas or LINQ feature?

+Please contribute and help improve this library for everyone!

+Fork it, make a change, submit a pull request.
+Want to chat?
+See my contact details at the end or reach out on Gitter.

 ## Platforms

-- Node.js (npm install --save data-forge) ([see example here](https://github.com/data-forge/data-forge-examples-and-tests/tree/master/package-test/npm))
+- Node.js (npm install --save data-forge data-forge-fs) ([see example here](https://github.com/data-forge/data-forge-examples-and-tests/tree/master/package-test/npm))
 - Browser
     - Via bower (bower install --save data-forge) ([see example here](https://github.com/data-forge/data-forge-examples-and-tests/tree/master/package-test/bower))
     - Via Browserify ([see example here](https://github.com/data-forge/data-forge-examples-and-tests/tree/master/examples/2.%20plot%20-%20in%20browser))